behnishmann85/smartonfhirapp/README.md

 A starting point for a smart on fhir app for python

+## Installation

+Install latest version of python on your computer Install VS code

-Packages to install during build
+## Packages to install during build

 pip install fhir.resources